 This project has three different build configurations

 - No cloud connectivity.
 This is the simplest configuration.
 The application runs and you can monitor sensor data from the Visual Studio debug window.

 - IoT Hub connectivity.
-This configuration requires an Azure IoT Hub and an IoT Hub connection string.
-Once we have the Hub configured and the application connecting to the IoT Hub, we'll explore device twins and learn how we can use device twins to make application changes from the cloud.
+This configuration requires IoT Hub and Device Provisioning Service (DPS) resources in Azure .
+Once we have the Hub and DPS configured and the application connecting to the IoT Hub, we'll explore device twins and learn how we can use device twins to make application changes from the cloud.
 Last, we’ll walk through how to provision a Time Series Insights (TSI) application to visualize the sensor data.